Pluglug/pie-menu-editor-fork/README.md

    Share ideas and collaborate with other participants in the [Discussions](../../discussions) section.

 **Trusted Contributors**
-Active and trusted contributors may be invited to join the repository as collaborators, with additional permissions to help manage the project.
+Active contributors may be invited to join as collaborators with expanded project management permissions.

 ---

 ## License

-This project is licensed under the terms of the [GNU General Public License v3.0](./LICENSE).
+This project is licensed under the [GNU General Public License v3.0](./LICENSE).

-All contributors and users are required to adhere to the terms of the license.
-The original rights to Pie Menu Editor (PME) are retained by roaoao, the original developer, as specified in the license.
+All original rights to Pie Menu Editor (PME) are retained by roaoao, the original developer.

 ---

 ## Disclaimer
 This repository and its maintainers are not affiliated with or endorsed by roaoao, the original creator of Pie Menu Editor.

-While the provided modification scripts aim to help the community maintain compatibility and improve usability, we make no guarantees regarding the software's functionality, safety, or legality.
+The provided modification scripts aim to maintain compatibility and improve usability, but we make no guarantees regarding the software's functionality, safety, or compliance with applicable laws.

 Any maintenance work conducted through this repository is performed in good faith to support PME's existing user base.
 The repository maintainers will promptly comply with any requests from the original creator to modify or remove content.